chinapedia/wikipedia.abstract.en/Page/Aurangzeb.md

 Bureaucracy

-Mughals.gif

 Aurangzeb's imperial bureaucracy employed significantly more Hindus than that of his predecessors.
 Between 1679 and 1707, the number of Hindu officials in the Mughal administration rose by half, many of them Marathas and Rajputs.
 His increasing employment of Hindus and Shia Muslims was deemed controversial at the time, with several of his fellow Sunni Muslim officials petitioning against it, which he rejected, and responded, "What connection have earthly affairs with religion?
 And what right have administrative works to meddle with bigotry?
 'For you is your religion and for me is mine."
 He insisted on employment based on ability rather than religion.[85]

 Under Aurangzeb's reign, Hindus rose to represent 31.6% of Mughal nobility, the highest in the Mughal era.
 This was largely due to a substantial influx of Marathas, who played a key role in his successful Deccan campaign.[86]
 During his time, the number of Hindu Mansabdars increased from 22% to over 31% in the Mughal administration, as he needed them to continue his fight in the Deccan.[87]
 However, one of his Rajput nobles, Jaswant Singh of Jodhpur, Hindu ruler of Jodhpur, "destroyed mosques and built idol-temples in their stead" around 1658–1659, according to Aurangzeb.
 Despite this, relationships did not turn sour between the two, as they worked together for the next two decades up until Singh's death in the late 1670s.[88]

 Establishment of Islamic law

-Aurangzeb_27.jpg law by introducing the Fatawa-e-Alamgiri.]]
+law by introducing the Fatawa-e-Alamgiri.]]

 Aurangzeb was an orthodox Muslim ruler.
 Subsequent to the policies of his three predecessors, he endeavored to make Islam a dominant force in his reign.
 However these efforts brought him into conflict with the forces that were opposed to this revival.[89]